TheyCallMeLuke/Java-projects/MovieLand/README.md

 # MovieLand

-MovieLand is a web application where you can search movies from the The Open Movie Database (https://www.omdbapi.com/).
+MovieLand is a web application that allows you to search movies from the [The Open Movie Database](https://www.omdbapi.com/).
 The app was made by following the tutorial at https://www.youtube.com/watch?v=b9eMGE7QtTk&t=1493s&ab_channel=JavaScriptMastery.

 ## Tech stack